gudrutis/esc18/architecture/discoverHW.markdown

 {% highlight bash %}lscpu{% endhighlight %}
 googling for the Model Name will provide more detail.

-More details about the NUMA seup can be obtained with {% highlight bash %}numactl -H{% endhighlight %}
+More details about the NUMA setup can be obtained with {% highlight bash %}numactl -H{% endhighlight %}

 to kwow which architecture the compiler believe to be the ``native`` one use
 {% highlight bash %}